 2. Basmati rice (white or brown) seems to be a little less toxic than other types of rice.

-3. Rinsing your rice thoroughly before cooking it will help a little.
+3. Rinsing your rice thoroughly before eating it will not help.

 Why has this occurred?
 It appears that someone is purposely doing this.